whaagmans/CS-Minor-Portfolio/content/Captcha.md

 Recaptcha V2 also included an invisible version in which the user does not have to check a box; instead, the Recaptcha script is activated when a website button is pressed.

 Recaptcha V2 was superior to Recaptcha, but it created some friction for the end-user.
 For example, if Google's risk analysis concluded that the user is a bot for some reason, they had to spot traffic lights in a series of photographs, which is never a pleasurable experience.
-Recaptcha V3 enters the picture at this point.
+Recaptcha V3 enters the picture at this point[[3][6]](#references).

 ### reCaptcha v3